Zaibunis/Assignment-6-by-faria-mustaqim/README.md

     def celsius_to_fahrenheit(c):
         return (c * 9/5) + 32
 13. Composition
-Composition refers to creating relationships where one class contains objects of other classes.
-It establishes a "has-a" relationship between the objects.
+Composition is when one object contains another object as a part of it.
+It represents a "has-a" relationship.

 Example:
 python
 Copy
 Edit
 class Engine:
     def start(self):
-        print("Engine starting...")
+        print("Engine started")

 class Car:
     def __init__(self, engine):
-        self.engine = engine  # Composition
+        self.engine = engine

-car = Car(Engine())
-car.engine.start()  # Accessing Engine method from Car
+    def start_car(self):
+        self.engine.start()
 14. Aggregation
-Aggregation is a special form of association where one class references another, but both can exist independently.
+Aggregation is when one object refers to another object but they are not necessarily dependent on each other.
+It represents a "has-a" relationship.

 Example:
 python
 Copy
 Edit
-class Department:
-    def __init__(self, employee):
-        self.employee = employee  # Aggregation

 class Employee:
     def __init__(self, name):
         self.name = name

+class Department:
+    def __init__(self, employee):
+        self.employee = employee
 15. Method Resolution Order (MRO) and Diamond Inheritance The Method Resolution Order (MRO) determines the order in which methods are inherited when using multiple inheritance, especially in diamond inheritance scenarios.